Lightning-Universe/lightning-flash/docs/source/general/predictions.rst

 Serializing predictions
 =======================

-To change how predictions are serialized you can attach a :class:`~flash.core.data.process.Serializer` to your :class:`~flash.core.model.Task`.
-For example, you can choose to serialize outputs as probabilities (for more options see the API reference below).
+To change the output format of predictions you can attach an :class:`~flash.core.data.io.output.Output` to your :class:`~flash.core.model.Task`.
+For example, you can choose to output probabilities (for more options see the API reference below).